jvprosser/Alzheimers_pipeline/README.md

 1. Go this repo https://github.com/jvprosser/Alzheimers_pipeline
 2. click on CDE_pyspark_sql_iceberg.py and show that the code is just like what we ran in the session but there's some session setup and the data file is different.
-4. Create a resource using the gut URL for this repo
+4. Create a Repository called Alzheimers_project using the git URL for this repo and branch = 'main'
-5. Create a file-based Spark3 job by uploading CDE_pyspark_sql_iceberg.py, creating a resource called Alzheimers-Resource and save+run it.
-Call the job Alzheimers_Dataset_Transform
+5. Create a job using the repository from the previous step.
+Select CDE_pyspark_sql_iceberg.py
+6. Run the job.
-6. Go to the jobs page and describe it.
+7. Go to the jobs page and describe it.
-7. Go to job runs and describe the page
+8. Go to job runs and describe the page
-8. Go to resources, look at was created for the job.
+9. Go to resources, look at was created for the job.
 Talk about resources.
-9. go back to job runs and look at logs, SparkUI, etc
+10. go back to job runs and look at logs, SparkUI, etc
+11. Go back the the session and look at the checkpoints.
+Add another TAG
 > Now that our job is working let's start to operationalize it with Airflow!

 ## Airflow